LJWatson/website-tink-eleventy/README.md

 Before anything, make sure you have [Node.js installed](https://nodejs.org/en/download/).
 It’s recommended that you use the LTS version of Node.js.

-To run the site, first run `npm install` to install all of the dependecies.
+To run the site, first run `npm install` to install all of the dependencies.

 Then: